SAP HANA XS Advanced Connection Details

 Stored Procedures are function-like interfaces to SAP HANA XSA.
 Stored procedures allow you to execute operations to SAP HANA XSA, including downloading documents and moving envelopes.

-Stored procedures are function-like interfaces that extend the functionality of the connector beyond simple SELECT/INSERT/DELETE operations with SAP HANA XSA.
+Stored procedures are function-like interfaces that extend the functionality of the connector beyond simple SELECT/INSERT/UPDATE/DELETE operations with SAP HANA XSA.

 Stored procedures accept a list of parameters, perform their intended function, and then return any relevant response data from SAP HANA XSA, along with an indication of whether the procedure succeeded or failed.